They are inevitable.

 2. Give someone a compliment.

 Not a fake one, but take the time to see something that someone else is doing well.
+I heard someone say that the most depressing times in their life were when they were focused on themselves and their problems.

 3. Sing in your car.